The Messaging and Data Exchange Protocol of the IoT - MQTT

 MQTT is an OASIS standard messaging protocol for the Internet of Things (IoT).
 It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
 MQTT today is used in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc.

-Why MQTT
+Why MQTT?

 -